cdk-patterns/serverless/the-saga-stepfunction/README.md

 ## What Does The Saga Step Function Look Like?

 We have an API Gateway connected to a Lambda through a {proxy+} setup.
-This lambda starts a stepfunction workflow.
+This lambda starts a stepfunction workflow representing the flows above.
 6 lambdas inside that workflow communicate with 3 different DynamoDB tables to complete a travel booking transaction:

 ![flow](img/arch_saga.png)